pinskylab/climate_community_crossrealm/code/antao_MEmodels.md

 # Fit richness model

+## Original model with glmmTMB

-The richness (logS) model matches the published results if the error and RE terms are realm-specific.
+The richness (logS) model fit with glmmTMB as a single model matches the published results (realm-specific models fit with brms) if the error and RE terms are realm-specific.

 ``` r